 Certified first assistants are trained to provide direct support to surgeons during surgical procedures.
 Their job duties include positioning and prepping patients prior to surgery, ensuring clear visibility for the surgeon by using instruments such as retractors and sponges, controlling bleeding, closing surgery sites using sutures or staples and properly dressing wounds.
 They also collaborate with doctors and other surgical team members to ensure proper post-operative care of patients.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that employment for surgical technologists, including first assistants, was expected to grow 30% from 2012-2022, due to the increasing demand for surgical procedures, especially among the elderly population.
-In May 2013, surgical technologists, including first assistants, earned a median annual salary of $42,720, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for surgical technologists, including first assistants, is expected to grow 9% from 2018-2028 due to the increasing demand for surgical procedures, especially among the elderly population.
+In May 2018, surgical technologists, including first assistants, earned a median annual salary of $47,300, according to the BLS.

 Certified first assistants must complete a CAAHEP-accredited training program and pass an exam before being cleared to work.
 Many candidates complete an associate's or bachelor's degree in addition to a certification program.
 Once in the workforce, they assist surgeons to make sure everything goes smoothly before, during and after surgical procedures.